Oyster Riot: The Old Ebbitt Grill Tradition is Back for 2022

 What is the Oyster Riot?

 I feel a particular affinity for this event, not because of the chance for all-you-can-eat oysters, although I do like the sound of it.
-But my bond to this event is the fact that the inspiration for the Oyster Riot was the Oyster Wine Competition created in Seattle by the late Jon Rowley, a competition for which I was a judge for many years.
+But my bond to this event is the fact that the inspiration for the Oyster Riot was the Pacific Coast Oyster Wine Competition created in Seattle by the late Jon Rowley, a competition for which I served as a judge for many years.

-For more information and to purchase tickets for this year’s event, visit the Old Ebbitt Grill Website.
+For more information on the restaurant visit the Old Ebbitt Grill Website.